 Helping to Make the World a More Peaceful Place

-The Rotary Clubs of Newberg are joining together to “plant” Peace Poles throughout Newberg.
+The Rotary Club of Newberg joined with Early Birds and community organizations to “plant” Peace Poles throughout Newberg.
 A Peace Pole is a four sided pole that has the phrase “May Peace Prevail on Earth” in four languages.
-The poles are already in Memorial Park, Francis Square and on the Peace Path at North Valley Friends Church.
+The poles are in Memorial Park, Francis Square, Chehalem Cultural Center, Newberg Public Library, City Hall, Newberg Public Safety building, a number of churches and at each of the schools.
+A Peace Path is at at North Valley Friends Church.

 Our club’s own Mike Caruso is co-chair of the District 5100 Peacebuilder Committee.
 This committee consists of representatives from the 23 Peacebuilder Clubs throughout the District.
 Again this year, Mike led the effort to find outstanding applicants for Rotary Peace Fellowships for our District to sponsor.
-From a total of seven, three were selected by the Rotary head office in Chicago for Peace Fellowships beginning in 2017.
-We would like for you to meet them now:
+From a total of seven, three were selected by the Rotary head office in Chicago for Peace Fellowships..
+We would like you to meet them now:

 Michelle Helman—Going to University of Queensland

 Since 2001, Michelle has worked as a bilingual educator and advocate for public health, gender equity, and education initiatives.
 Michelle has a BA in Cultural Anthropology, and is a certified mediator, yoga instructor, and Spanish medical interpreter.
 She stays busy working on public health programming in Nicaragua, and offers leadership, communication, and conflict resolution training for women through her organization, Enact Your Vision.